rerobots/docs/pages/index.md

 We maintain a variety of robots that can be remotely accessed just as you would any cloud computing service.
-You can develop software on these robots interactively through a Web-based IDE, demonstrated in videos of [multi_kobuki](https://vimeo.com/465989844) and [fixed_misty2](https://vimeo.com/488264658) workspaces.
+You can develop software on these robots interactively through a Web-based
+{% abbr title="integrated development environment" %}IDE{% /abbr %},
+demonstrated in videos of [multi_kobuki](https://vimeo.com/465989844) and [fixed_misty2](https://vimeo.com/488264658) workspaces.
 You can also create your own applications that leverage it with popular programming languages,